tbartels/Contract/Contract.md

 Being a small business, cash flow is very important to me.
 As such, it is asked that You meet the payment terms outlined below.

-### Deposit

-An upfront deposit of 50% is required before commencing with any agreed work.
-This deposit is non-refundable and shall only be paid once a fixed scope has been set, and we are confident that we wish to work together to these agreed terms.
-No deposit shall be taken until You are completely happy with, and clear about, the agreed scope of The Work and its surrounding terms.
-Work shall commence as soon as the deposit is received.

 ### Payment terms

-Once a project is deemed complete, an invoice shall be raised for the remaining 50% of the project cost, along with any other incidental costs (see _Expenses_).
-The remaining balance shall be paid within 15 days of it being invoiced.
+Invoices will be generated at the start of each month after any of The Work has been performed with a tally of all the uninvoiced hours.
+Once a project is deemed complete, an final invoice shall be raised for the remaining balance of the project cost, along with any other incidental costs (see _Expenses_).
+All balances shall be paid within 15 days of being invoiced.

 ### Expenses